C-V2X in action

 The start of in-vehicle commercial deployment (i.e. type-approved vehicles) has begun in 2020-2021.
 A significant testing schedule is already underway for 5G-V2X, the next generation for cellular technology-based communications solutions, with more than 20 trials and early deployments globally.

 Since 2010, the Directive on Intelligent Transport Systems (ITS) regulates the framework for the deployment of these systems in the field of road transport and for interfaces with other modes of transport.
 In December 2021, the European Commission published a proposal to amend the ITS Directive.
-The proposal is currently under revision by the European co-legislators, with expected finalisation at the end of 2022.
+The proposal was reviewed by European co-legislators at the end of 2022.

 European administrations have designated the bands 5855-5875 MHz and 5875-5925 MHz –for use by road ITS as specified.
 As is common practice in Europe, the spectrum is designated on a technology neutral basis.

 2021 – 2027: The Connected Europe Facility (CEF) proposed a 5G infrastructure along connected and automated mobility corridors.
 This will see a fast ramp-up of 5G network deployment along main transport paths and the private sector, with support from the CEF.

 In November 2020 the US Federal Communications Commission (FCC) published its 5.9 GHz ruling which points to C-V2X as technology of choice, among the following lines: